Ty Saunders will suit up next baseball season for the University of Portland.

 But first things first.

-For his outstanding efforts in his final high school season, the Anacortes senior was named the Skagit Valley Herald Baseball Player of the Year.
+For his outstanding efforts in his final high school season, the Anacortes senior is the Skagit Valley Herald Baseball Player of the Year.

 This season, Saunders hit .362, scored 15 runs and had 11 RBI.
 On the mound, he had five wins, 87 strikeouts and a 1.49 ERA.